Emotion: Sociology

-This list provides a general overview of different traditions in the sociology of emotion that sometimes conceptualise emotion in different ways and at other times in complementary ways.
+This list provides a general overview of different traditions in the sociology of emotion that sometimes conceptualize emotion in different ways and at other times in complementary ways.
 Many of these different approaches were synthesized by Turner (2007) in his sociological theory of human emotions in an attempt to produce one comprehensive sociological account that draws on developments from many of the above traditions.

 Psychotherapy and regulation

 Emotion regulation refers to the cognitive and behavioral strategies people use to influence their own emotional experience.
 For example, a behavioral strategy in which one avoids a situation to avoid unwanted emotions (trying not to think about the situation, doing distracting activities, etc.).
 Depending on the particular school's general emphasis on either cognitive components of emotion, physical energy discharging, or on symbolic movement and facial expression components of emotion different schools of psychotherapy approach the regulation of emotion differently.
 Cognitively oriented schools approach them via their cognitive components, such as rational emotive behavior therapy.
 Yet others approach emotions via symbolic movement and facial expression components (like in contemporary Gestalt therapy).